epistulae/Interactive-Lab-Hub/Final Project/README.md

 #### Full Constellation Map Design

 Here are the Adobe Illustrator Iterations of the constellations design.
 While the shapes are filled, they had outline strokes (0.001) and it was printed (laser cut) with vector only.
 Placement and sizing achieve by tracking over reference photos.
-The final adobe illustrator file, along with pdf print files, are available in the [design]() folder.
+The final adobe illustrator file, along with pdf print files, are available in the [ai (Adobe Illustrator)](/Final%20Project/ai) folder.
 I added pinprick stars after thinking just the constellations looked a bit bland.

 <img width="821" alt="Screen Shot 2021-11-18 at 3 53 27 PM" src="https://user-images.githubusercontent.com/14368010/142494990-bad40880-ffc3-4ec5-82c2-22852db77f5c.png">